arseniyGoryagin/arseniyGoryagin/README.md

 ###

 <p align="left">My name is Arseniy, I am a  former CS student, currently focused on Android and Java backend (Spring) development.
 I have finished school in England and have C2 English level.
-I’m currently seeking opportunities in Android development and am passionate about creating intuitive mobile applications.</p>
+I’m currently seeking opportunities in Java backend/fullstask development.</p>